tinygo-org/tinygo-site/content/microcontrollers/nrf52840-mdk.md

 - Plug your nRF52840-MDK into your computer's USB port.
 - Build and flash your TinyGo program using `tinygo flash -target=nrf52840-mdk`

+## Notes

+Bluetooth support is now available for nRF52840 boards.
+See https://github.com/tinygo-org/bluetooth for more information.